7 Fun Rainy Day Activities for Kids

 Being cooped up at home during the rainy season, with not much to do, is definitely not a fun idea for children.
-If it is pouring, they get frustrated as they cannot go outdoors or play sports.
-The murmurs of “I’m bored” and “I have run out of things to do” grow louder each day and even the most judicious mother is driven up the wall, trying to think of ways to keep the little tykes engaged.
+If it is pouring cats and dogs outside, they get frustrated as they cannot go outdoors or play sports.
+The murmurs of “I’m bored” and “I have run out of things to do” grow louder each day.
+That can make even the jolly moms like you drive up the wall, trying to think of ways to keep the little tykes engaged.

 But there is no reason to panic or lose your head about how your child will keep himself busy.
 And you do not have to depend on the tablet or television to keep him distracted.
 We have some fun activity ideas for you that your children will love doing indoors and that are sure to bust the boredom.
-Here goes --
+Here are the list of activities:

 This is for slightly smaller children (4-8 years), who love wearing their father's big boots or Mommy’s beautiful saree.
 Encourage the creative imagination of your children by letting them dress up as certain characters from popular culture; the more colourful and wacky the home-made costumes, the better.
 This will keep the little ones having fun for a long time and they won’t know where the time went.